arkime/arkimeweb/_wiki/api_viewer_docs.md

 POST - /api/esadmin/flush

-Flush and refresh any data waiting in Elasticsearch to disk (es admin only - set in config with <a href="settings#esadminusers">esAdminUsers</a>).
+Flush and refresh any data waiting in OpenSearch/Elasticsearch to disk (es admin only - set in config with <a href="settings#esadminusers">esAdminUsers</a>).

 **Returns**: